healthschema/healthschema.github.io/_posts/2015-08-08-not-another-healthcare-standard.md

 **Sixth**,because these standards are so inconsistent with each other, the standards organizations feel compelled to spend most of their time attempting to "align" themselves with each other.
 This self-reinforcing behaviour apparently strengthens their mutual value (by making them interdependent?), but in fact only complicates the situation, because their mappings are only partial, and only short-lived (until any one of the standards changes, which they have a habit of doing frequently).

 This makes for a self-perpetuating cycle of work for all standards organizations, while making no actual forward progress.
 While it may feel satisfying to work on one collaborative effort after another with each other, the net effect for end users of these standards is nil.
-The effort spent on alignment *rather than consolidation and simplification*  is a classic example of [Parkinson's Law of Triviality](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality)
+The effort spent on alignment *rather than consolidation and simplification*  is a classic example of standards bloat.

 **In summary, it is the persistence of legacy healthcare data standards that remain the fundamental problem for health data management.**  Health Information Technology (HIT) product vendors support this state of legacy HIT standards because it provides them top cover: "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silo'd because every one of these standards is completely and utterly implementation-specific.
 The HIT Systems Integrators and  Consultants support the status quo, since it provides them a never-ending and lucrative supply of complex, costly data integration contracts.